sdhers/RAINSTORM/README.md

 ## **Conclusions**
 - This project, although already in use, is a work in progress that could significantly improve the way we analyze object exploration videos.
-- If you wish to contact us, please do so: real.ai.networks@gmail.com
+- If you wish to contact us, please do so: sdhers@fbmc.fcen.uba.ar
 - © 2024.
 This project is openly licensed under the MIT License.

 ### Thanks for exploring us!